insidewhy/cc.loader/README.md

   })
 ```

+You can put multiple modules in a single file but only the module which has the path corresponding to the filesystem path is publically available.

 baking
 ------
 Baked html can be used directly from the browser.
 This speeds up loading your website a great deal but you will lose path information when javascript debugging.